 The Plan Proponent has provided projected financial information.
-These projections are listed in Exhibit D.
+These projections are listed in Exhibit D. Additionally, Exhibit F sets forth the Debtor's pending claims against Inn-Ovation and David G. Peterson.

 V. EFFECT OF CONFIRMATION OF PLAN

 A. Discharge of Debtor